Mjz86/c_colon/mcc.md

 ---

  improvments and advancements compared to cxx ( in the performance category):
-  0. so maybe one day cpp can be as fast:
+  0. so maybe one day Cpp can be as fast:

   i always have loved C++ , even seeing it now with all its legecy , cxx still can be like c colon , heck i wanted c colon to be a c++ superset , but i dont think i can change anything major in it anytime soon, in hopes that a std c++xx maybe powered by mcc  can be as fast as c colon  in the following decades

- 1. abi brakage leads to better implementations: the 128 bit recursive hash abi makes this possible.
+ 1. ABI brakage leads to better implementations: the 128 bit recursive hash ABI makes this possible.

  2. minimal and fast stack spill :